appdev-lessons/photogram-gui/content.md

 ## Things to keep in mind

-- I added some _validations_, rules to try and help prevent bogus data from entering your tables, to your models.
+- I added some _validations_ ([recall from the previous lesson](https://learn.firstdraft.com/lessons/152-data-integrity-with-validations)), rules to try and help prevent bogus data from entering your tables, to your models.
 If your record is mysteriously not saving, then a validation is failing (or you just forgot to call `.save`, which I do all the time).
 - Don't be alarmed by the number of automated tests.
 Most of them are there as hints to help you structure your forms correctly.
 - It's okay to View Source on the target to get hints on what HTML we used.
 - When you make forms, don't forget to add a `<label>` for every form control (`<input>`, `<textarea>`, etc).
 The `<label>` should have a `for=""` attribute that matches the `id=""` attribute of the input.
 For example,